Azure/cyclecloud-symphony/README.md

 Use of IBM Spectrum Symphony requires a license agreement and Symphony binaries obtained directly from [IBM Spectrum Analytics](https://www.ibm.com/us-en/marketplace/analytics-workload-management).

+NOTE:
+Currently, this project only supports Linux-only Symphony clusters.
+Windows workers are not yet supported.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->

 **Table of Contents**